 If one pursues non-monogamy and their partner is not on board, things could go wrong in a partnership or marriage.
 In reality, this removes the “ethical” aspect of the “ethical non-monogamy” since doing so without the partner’s consent is unethical and immoral.

 It could hurt your partner and cause friction, resulting in the loss of your relationship or marriage.
 If infidelity or open marriage is illegal where you live, you will face legal consequences if you pursue a romantic or physical relationship outside your marriage.
 However, it should be noted that non-monogamy should not be forced on the partner.
 Oftentimes, some partners give their consent, fearing losing the partner.
 Hence, this should be taken care of.

 2. Inform your partner when you engage in non-monogamous acts

-Another important aspect of being ethical and safe is to keep your partner informed if you engage in romantic or sexual activity with someone else.
+Another important aspect of being ethical and safe is to keep your partner informed if you engage in romantic or lovemaking with someone else.
 Even if they are aware of it, it is essential to remind them before the next encounter to ensure that they are still okay with what you will do and with whom.